bubbadragon/Python-Software-Development-Class/README.md

 ## MOD 4 - Generators, Iterators, and Logging
 Refactored the code to include generators and iterators for efficient data fetching and processing.
 Implemented a `fetch_data_generator()` method in the `DataFetcher` class to yield rows one at a time.
 Added robust error handling for file operations in the `import_data()` method and used logging (`logger_setup`) to log critical events such as data loading, file errors, and general exceptions.
 Enhanced the application with proper file handling and logging of actions for better traceability and debugging.

+## MOD 5 - Unit Testing
+Enhanced the project with unit testing using pytest to ensure the reliability of key functionalities.
+Developed comprehensive test cases for the `DataFetcher`, `DataProcessor`, and `DataStorage` classes, covering both normal operations and edge cases.
+Implemented tests for critical actions such as data loading, processing, and saving, along with robust error handling scenarios.
+Incorporated pytest-cov to measure test coverage and ensure that all major components are thoroughly tested.
+This refactoring ensures that the application functions correctly across various use cases while maintaining high code quality and reliability.